Self-intersecting curves on a pair of pants and periodic orbits of Hamiltonian flows

 The space of positive framed representations comes equipped with a Poisson structure \cite{PoissonStructure_FockRosly,FockGoncharov}.
-Its symplectic leaves identify with relative character varieties through the projection $\widehat\CharVar_d^+(S)\to \CharVar_d(S)$ which forgets the framing, and where we abbreviate $\CharVar(S,\PSL d)$ by $\CharVar_d(S)$.
+Its symplectic leaves are related to relative character varieties through the projection $\widehat\CharVar_d^+(S)\to \CharVar_d(S)$ which forgets the framing, and where we abbreviate $\CharVar(S,\SL d)$ by $\CharVar_d(S)$.
 The symplectic structure on the symplectic leaves coincides with the symplectic structure on the relative character varieties up to a constant \cite[Theorem 1.1]{SwapAlg_Sun}.
 Fock and Goncharov describe the Poisson structure explicitly in coordinates (see Section \ref{sec : general Poisson structure}), and the reconstruction of the representation from the coordinates is also explicit.
 This allows us to work with explicit computations to deduce results on Hamiltonian flows of trace functions associated to self--intersecting curves.\\

-Here we take the case $G = \PSL 3$, where the space of positive framed representations coincides with the space of \emph{framed real convex projective structures} on $S$ \cite{FockGoncharov_ConvexProjective}.
+Here we take the case $G = \PSL 3$, which is in particular a matrix group since $G \cong \SL 3$.
+The space of positive framed representations coincides with the space of \emph{framed real convex projective structures} on $S$ \cite{FockGoncharov_ConvexProjective}.
 These are triples $[\dev,\rho,\nu]$, where $\rho\colon\pi_1(S)\to\PSL 3$ is a representation, known as the \emph{holonomy}, $\dev\colon\widetilde S\to\RPTwo$ is a $\rho$--equivariant diffeomorphism onto a properly convex domain in $\RPTwo$, known as the \emph{developing map}, and $\nu$ is a framing of $\rho$ (see Section \ref{sec : conv proj surfaces Prelim}).
 We denote the space of framed real convex projective structures on $S$ by $\widehat\DefSpace(S)$. \\

 In this article, we focus on the pair of pants $\pants$.
 The symplectic leaves in $\widehat\DefSpace(\pants)$ are two dimensional \cite{ConvexRealProj_Goldman}, and hence using Fock--Goncharov coordinates, we can plot level sets of trace functions to understand and guess the behavior of their associated Hamiltonian flows.
 We pick a presentation of the fundamental group $\pi_1(P) = \langle\alpha,\beta,\gamma\,|\,\alpha\beta\gamma = 1\rangle$ with $\alpha,\beta,\gamma$ corresponding to the peripheral loops as in Figure \ref{fig : intro pair of pants}.\\